 It’s tempting to dive into the comfort of cake, chocolate, and other kinds of comfort foods when you’re feeling depressed.
 And when you’re feeling burnt out, numbing out by eating is tempting.

-I believe that food is all about love (which is why I include a recipe each Saturday in my newsletter).
+I believe that food is all about love (which is why I include recipes every month in my newsletter).
 However, it’s important to remember that food is about not only nourishing the body but also tantalizing the mind and comforting the soul, I also know that I feel better when I give my body lots of whole-food based meals.

 Fresh fruits and vegetables will make you feel better than cake, at least in the long run.
 You need dark greens.
 I’m not personally a fan of Kale, but I do love Swiss chard and spinach!
 Choosing lean proteins is important.
 Don’t rule out grass-fed beef and wild fish, as they are great sources of Omega 3 Fatty Acids.